Gourmet Cherry Chocolate Brownies

 An Unusual Gourmet Brownie Recipe

 And Dorie’s explicit instructions for reconstituting the fruit, using cold eggs, under baking, almost guarantee success.
 Though a few of the Doristas found they needed more than the 27-29 minute baking time, I found 30 minutes to be perfect.
 I kept these cherry chocolate brownies chilled where they transformed to almost a fudge-like state.
-I think you might want to give these a try.
+If you’re a fan of cherries and brownies, these will not disappoint!

 Gourmet Cherry Chocolate Brownies